Oct 30, 2024

 by Diane Lilli | Dec 30, 2020

-United States Courthouse sign in Seattle, Washington Photo Source: United States Courthouse sign in Seattle, Washington.
+United States Courthouse sign set amidst trees and greenery.
+Photo Source: United States Courthouse sign in Seattle, Washington.
 PWP Landscape Architecture.
 (Shutterstock Image)

 The American Society of Landscape Architects (ASLA) has reached out to President-elect Biden and the world with an urgent plea to retract the new Trump Administration Executive Order on Federal Buildings.
 President Trump wants to “Make Federal Buildings Beautiful Again” and has issued a directive to allow no new designs other than the Federal Style in Washington DC.